Skip to content

 Returns the MIN aggregate SQL function for the specified column.

-The MIN function returns the smallest value in the specified column.
+The MIN function returns the smallest value in the specified column or

-It can be used on both numeric and non-numeric columns to find the minimum value.
+expression.
+It can be used on both numeric and non-numeric inputs.

 Args: